 International MFA in Creative Writing & Literary Translation

-The International MFA in Creative Writing & Literary Translation will bring you into intimate contact with world literature and international writers while honing your skills as a writer or translator.
+The International MFA in Creative Writing & Literary Translation brings you into intimate contact with world literature and international writers while honing your skills as a writer or translator.

 The International MFA combines the high quality and prestige of VCFA’s writing experience with the opportunity to engage in creative writing and literary translation in a wholly international context.